-Therefore, the management believes that the substantial doubt about the Company's ability to continue as a going concern within one year after the date the financial statements are issued has been alleviated.
-The accompanying consolidated financial statements have been prepared on a going concern basis.
+Based on the Company's cash and cash equivalents on hand on December 31, 2020, management does not believe that there is substantial doubt about the Company's ability to continue as a going concern within one year after the date these financial statements are issued.
+These financial statements have been prepared on a going concern basis.

-Basics of consolidation
+Basis of consolidation